Caring Comfort Program for Those Under Curative Care

-The Caring Comfort Program is a volunteer-based, non-clinical case management service for those individuals with a life-limiting illness who wish to improve their quality of life.
+The Caring Comfort Program is a six month volunteer-based, non-clinical service for those individuals with a life-limiting illness who wish to improve their quality of life.
 It is designed to meet the needs of the individual whose life expectancy is one year or less and would benefit from assistance in managing home life as their disease progresses.

 Individuals receiving Caring Comfort services could concurrently be undertaking curative medical treatments.